wink94/RASA-HR-bot/data/nlu.md

 - can you help me find a job. i completed my degree recently.
 - are there any jobs available for fresh graduates.

+##intent: undergraduate
+- Are there any vacancies available for undergraduates?
+- hello i'm an undergraduate
+- im an undergraduate
+- im and undergrad
+- i am an undergrad
+- i am an undergraduate of

 ## intent: job_apply_dev
 - what are the [development](job_category) vacancies available